 In the world of education, interactive learning is becoming a key concept that is transforming the way students absorb knowledge.
-This learning method, which encourages the active involvement of students through various techniques and tools, brings a number of significant benefits for both students and educators.
+This learning method, which encourages the active involvement of students through various techniques and tools, brings many significant benefits for both students and educators.

 In this article, we will explore how interactive learning enriches the educational experience, fosters a deeper understanding of the material, and fosters the development of key skills needed for success in the 21st century.